 One of the six taste sensations (Next bitter. greasy. angry. sweet. umami ) which is perceived mainly in the front tongue edge area.
 However, this taste sensation is also from the wine temperature dependent and is amplified at low temperature.
 The most important substances with salty taste in wine are the inorganic minerals potassium. magnesium. sodium and calcium, These inorganic substances absorb the vine from the soil.

-Distinguish between salty taste and the mineral Aroma that some wines have, although salty and mineral are also often used interchangeably.
+As part of a wine address one should between salty taste and the mineral Distinguish aroma that some wines have, although salty and mineral are also often used synonymously.
 The mineral impression may, but need not be due to the listed salts.
-A mineral taste impression can for example by free sulfur or. sulfites caused by the sulphurisation of the wine.
+A mineral taste impression can for example by free sulfur respectively. sulfites caused by the sulphurisation of the wine.
 Some phenols or the sulphurous ones thiols may also give a mineral impression, although they are organic substances and not inorganic minerals.

 Wines with a salty aroma are part of a wine address also as alkaline designated and the mineral tones assigned.
 The reason for this is often certain soil types called.
-Typical is a salty taste for wines from the French chablis, the Spanish Manzanilla ( sherry ) or as Salato designated Italian Bardolino, But this taste is not just about the soil.
-Responsible also certain grape varieties such as Arvine from the Wallis his.
+Typical is a salty taste for wines from the French chablis, the Spanish manzanilla ( sherry ) or the as Salato designated Italian Bardolino, But this taste is not just about the soil.
+Also responsible for certain grape varieties such as Arvine from the Wallis be.